Damianita: Diminutive Flowering Shrub

 Things to Watch Out For

-It can be a fine line between watering enough to keep this plant looking its best and not overwatering, which causes root rot.
+There’s a fine line between watering this plant enough to keep it looking its best and not overwatering, which causes root rot.

 Plants are relatively short-lived and tend to get woody as they age.